vuejs/test-utils/docs/api/index.md

 ### get

-Gets an an element and returns a `DOMWrapper` if found.
+Gets an element and returns a `DOMWrapper` if found.
 Otherwise it throws an error.

 **Signature:**